 Compressor Failure

 If the compressor is not starting or is tripping on overload, the system cannot cool.
-Aging VRF compressors (10+ years) are increasingly susceptible to bearing wear, winding insulation breakdown, and inverter board failure.
+Aging VRF compressors (10-plus years) are increasingly susceptible to bearing wear, winding insulation breakdown, and inverter board failure.
 Check for error codes indicating compressor faults.

 Failed Expansion Valve (Individual Zone)